 Like many colleges and universities, Northeastern has implemented an Electronic Theses and Dissertations (ETD) program to replace the traditional practice of depositing print copies of theses and dissertations in the library.
 Read more about our ETD program here (PDF).

 You will submit your thesis or dissertation electronically to ProQuest/UMI Dissertation Publishing, where it will be made available through the ProQuest Dissertations and Theses (PQDT) database.
-Because PQDT only permits full-text access to subscribers, your thesis or dissertation will also be made openly available in IRis, Northeastern's digital archive.
+Because PQDT only permits full-text access to subscribers, your thesis or dissertation will also be made openly available in the Library's Digital Repository Service (DRS).

 Check out our general information page, as well as the PDF linked above.
 You are also welcome to contact h.corbett [at] neu.edu (subject: ETD%20Program%20query%20from%20library%20website) (Hillary Corbett), Scholarly Communication Librarian, with any additional questions or comments about the university's ETD program.

 Although not required by the university, you may want one or more bound copies of your thesis or dissertation.
-For high-quality binding, we recommend ACME Bookbinding Company in Charlestown; many local photocopying businesses also provide this service with various types of binding.
+For high-quality binding, we recommend Acme Binding in Charlestown; many local photocopying businesses also provide this service with various types of binding.